 3. You Can’t Change People

 Oh, how many times did I have to learn this one.
 I learned it, but I didn’t like it.
 Coworker, customer, whatever.
 They’re all the same because they are P E O P L E. Might as well get used to it.
 Coworker calls out again and leaves you all alone at 6am until the next person comes in at 10?
 She doesn’t care!
 Customer can’t read the signs at customer service or on the back of his receipt and refuses to believe he can’t return his 2-year-old item?
 Oh, well, get that store credit ready.
 Another negative customer survey response because too many employees were standing around talking and not helping in busy areas?
 Tough cookies!
 They don’t give a flying fugly rat’s behind.
-And it will keep happening, probably.
-I have no faith that it will change.
+And it will keep happening.
+100% guaranteed.
+Or your money back.
+Well, a store credit, anyway.
 That’s retail, baby.

 4. Stupid Can’t Be Reasoned With–I’ve Tried it Too Many Times

 It damn sure can’t.
 Maybe I’m the stupid one for continuing to try.